REBELinBLUE/kube-guide/3-tutorial.md

 You also need to install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [k3d](https://github.com/rancher/k3d), if you are using a Mac both of these are available via [brew](https://brew.sh).

+Please ensure that you have a recent version of `kubectl`, the version installed by Docker desktop is not recent enough.
+This guide was written using version 1.17.1, use `kubectl version` to confirm the version which you have installed.

 ## Cluster Setup

 k3d is a tool for running a virtual cluster in Docker, the first step is to bootstrap a cluster, for this we will create 3 workers and direct port `80` on the local machine to port `80` on the cluster.